zaxor0/zwerchhau/README.md

 If the DM wants humans to be more generic, then they should just gain +2 skills to have advantage on as opposed to the more broad traits.

+## Skills
+Skills are specific abilities that a given player would have, they are more focused than traits and represent your personal experience and training.
+There are no limits to what a skill could be, but it is up to the DM to limit what is acceptable for their campaign.
+Additionally, a DM has the right to reject a skill for being too broad.
+An example of a badly chosedn skill would be a character who is good at "building;" structures are build out of a variety of material and techniques, a more appropriate choice would be carpentry or masonry.

+All characters start with 2 skills; additionally some classes provide more skills, as does leveling.

+Besides during combat, most things *should not* require a skill check.
+Climbing up an old stonewall, negotiating prices in a market, dressing a wound, are not the sort of things that you would need to have a skill check in.

+Skill checks need to performed when without specialized experience or knowledge failure would lead to terrible consequences.
+Such as pick pocketing the kings purse, or forging a nobles signature, organizing the constuction of fortified defenses.

+Even then, with specialized skills being required, group efforts to resolve a problem with coherent dialog between players should generally trump a skill check.
+As long as the plan is detailed, concievable, and some what reasonable, players should be able to execute complex tasks without pedantic skill checks.

+### Sample Combat Skills
+These skills are mentioned because they are specifically referenced in the combat rules and would be appropriate for any player interested in combat.
+- Grappling
+- Wrestling throws
+- Disarming
+- Improvised weaponry
+- Defensive melee combat
+- Firing into Melee

+### Sample Non-Combat Skills
+- Carpentry   - Sailing          - Library Research
+- Bartering   - Lock Picking     - Specialized Knowledge
+- Fletching   - Forgery          - Diplomacy
+- Smithing    - Mountaineering   -
+- Tanning     - Construction     -

 ## Classes
 There are 4 classes based on classic D&D archtypes.
 While players may pick anything as a subclass as the focal identity of their character, they should try to stay within one of the classes.
 Classes guide leveling and character advancement.
 - Warriors : Someone with advanced combat training